xapian/xapian/xapian-applications/omega/docs/omegascript.rst

         requires the query to have been parsed - see ``$setmap`` for a list of these commands.

-$allterms{docid}
+$allterms[{DOCID}]
-	list of all terms matching document
+        list of all terms indexing the document with docid `DOCID` - if used without a parameter list, them the docid of the current hit is implicitly used.

 $cgi{CGI}
         lookup the value of a CGI parameter.
 If the same parameter has